 - Advanced Diploma Progression Diploma Grade A in Engineering, plus the Specialist Unit in Maths for Engineers at grade A along with 1 AS-level (excluding General Studies) at Grade B for Additional and Specialist Learning.

 - BTEC Level 3 Extended Diploma D*D*D*, including Distinction grade in Further Mathematics for Technicians, and Further Mechanical Principles or equivalent.

-- IBDP 35 points, including 6 in Higher level Maths and 6 in Higher level Physics.
+- International Baccalaureate Diploma 37 points, including 6 in Higher level Maths and 6 in Higher level Physics.

 - Access to Higher Education Diploma not accepted for the MEng entry.
 Access students are encouraged to apply for the BEng degree in this subject and if they achieve sufficient grades on year one of the course they can discuss transferring to the MEng.